Skip to content

 The Toronto Alexithymia Scale (TAS-20) identifies three factors that together constitute alexithymia:

 Clinical alexithymia requires significant difficulty across these three factors.
 Most people have some alexithymia features; the diagnostic threshold is when the pattern significantly affects functioning.
+The scale produces a numerical score; cutoffs vary by research but scores above 60-61 are typically considered clinically significant.

 One of the strongest co-occurrences in the autism literature.
 Roughly 50% of autistic adults have clinical alexithymia compared to 10% of the general population.
 The link is strong enough that some researchers have argued alexithymia accounts for many of the social and emotional features attributed to autism — the autistic difficulty reading others’ emotions might largely be a consequence of difficulty reading one’s own emotions.

+This is contested.
+Other researchers argue that autism and alexithymia are distinct conditions that happen to co-occur frequently, with autism explaining some features and alexithymia explaining others.
 The practical implication for autistic adults: alexithymia is worth assessing alongside autism.
 Many autistic adults discover their alexithymia only after starting therapy or unmasking work; the recognition that you have difficulty knowing what you feel is often part of recovery.
-Treating both layers produces better outcomes than treating autism alone.

 4. The interoception mechanism